kovidgoyal/calibre/manual/gui.rst

 You can have calibre display a grid of book covers instead of a list of books, if you prefer to browse your collection by covers instead.
-The :guilabel:`Cover Grid` is activated by clicking the grid button in the bottom right corner of the main calibre window.
-You can customize the cover sizes and the background of the cover grid via :guilabel:`Preferences->Look & feel->Cover grid`.
+The :guilabel:`Cover grid` is activated by clicking the grid button in the bottom right corner of the main calibre window.
+You can customize the cover sizes and the background of the :guilabel:`Cover grid` via :guilabel:`Preferences->Look & feel->Cover grid`.
 You can even have calibre display any specified field under the covers, such as title or authors or rating or a custom column of your own devising.